 1. Woolens – you knew it, didn’t you?

 Woolens top our checklist every time we pack for a hill but we often end-up packing too much.
 Staying warm is the aim but comfort cannot be overlooked.
-Make sure you pick just the enough woolens if you don’t want to die of cold or carrying too much weight.
-On a trip lasting for a week or less, two good quality jackets or coats in basic shades should do.
+Make sure you pick just enough woolen dresses for hill station if you don’t want to die of cold or carrying too much weight.
+On a trip lasting for a week or less, two good quality jackets or coats in basic shades are hill station dress code.
 You can go fancy with your sweaters and pullovers.
 Invest in good body-warmers as they can work wonders even in the most extreme seasons.
 Be generous in carrying socks but two pairs of gloves, two caps and a muffler should be enough.
+While a down jacket and a fleece are enough clothes to wear in hill station during summer.

 2. Good shoes – too much walking is involved